zouliming/jquerypagewalkthrough.github.com/README.md

 ### 13/08/2014

+* `v2.3.3`: Fix to prevent clicks on the overlay propagating, thus fixing issue where highlighted Bootstrap dropdowns and such would close
 * `v2.3.2`: Fix overlays for popuip/tooltip content to prevent clicking things behind the walkthrough
 * `v2.3.1`: Minor adjustment for more readable font-sizes
 * `v2.3.0`: Fix the auto-scrolling behaviour so that it can scroll elements other than `body,html`